Maker Breaker on Digraphs: Strong Connectivity

 Because \M\ chooses neighbors randomly, small sets must have edges entering and leaving. \begin{lemma} Suppose that $K\geq (2-2\log(1-\a))/\a$ is sufficiently large with respect to $\a$.
 Then, w.h.p., $S\subseteq [n]$, $|S|\leq (1-\a)^2n$ implies that

 \end{lemma} \begin{proof} The probability that there exists a set violating the condition in the lemma is at most

 \end{proof} Assume now that $\b=1-\e$ is a close to one and that $\b=(1+\a)/2$.
-Now consider the DAG with one vertex for each strong component of $D_M$ in whch there is an edge $(A,B)$ if there is an edge in $D_M$ directed from $A$ to $B$.
+Now consider the Directed Acyclic Graph (DAG) with one vertex for each strong component of $D_M$ in which there is an edge $(A,B)$ if there is an edge in $D_M$ directed from $A$ to $B$.
+(A DAG is a digraph without directed circuits.)
 We observe that w.h.p. each source and sink in $D_M$ must be associated with a subset of $[n]$ of size at least $(1-\a)^2n$.
 This follows directly from Lemma \ref{exp}.
 A smaller sink would have an edge oriented from it to another strong component, contradiction.

 It follows that w.h.p. after $2Kn$ rounds, \M\ can make $D_M$ strongly connected in a further $\rdup{(1-\a)^{-4}}$ rounds by adding an edge from each sink to each source.
 There will be by construction $\Omega(n^2)$ choices of edge available for each such pair and \B\ can only claim $o(n)$ edges in this number of rounds.
+This completes the proof of Theorem \ref{th1}